Tower-Babel/Lilly_Consolidated/README.md

 **Instructions**

-If you are viewing dashboard in darmode, be sure to change settings to lightmode
+If you are viewing dashboard in dark-mode, be sure to change settings to lightmode

 -A. Select far right corner button *may not appear right away
 ![image](https://github.com/Tower-Babel/Lilly_Consolidated/assets/123087201/6551e0b6-d5eb-4ddc-84c7-6c235009938e)